briis/renoweb/README.md

 Helsingør - ID: 217
 Herlev - ID: 163
 Hillerød - ID: 219
-Hvidovre - ID: 167
+Horsens - ID: 615 (Need to use the ID when adding) Hvidovre - ID: 167
 Høje-Taastrup - ID: 169
 Kerteminde - ID: 440 (Need to use the ID when adding)